OI-wiki/i18n/docs/basic/heap-sort.md

 ## Introduction

-Heapsort is a sorting algorithm suitable for applying on arrays designed based on [binary heap](../ds/binary-heap.md).
+Heapsort is a sorting algorithm designed based on [binary heap](../ds/binary-heap.md) that is suitable for applying on arrays .

 ## Principles